luki501/ai-smile/.ai/api-plan.md

 #### `DELETE /api/reports/{id}`

-- **Description**: Deletes a specific report.
+- **Description**: Deletes a specific report for the authenticated user.
 Allows users to manage their report history and remove outdated analyses.
+This is an irreversible operation that performs authorization checks to ensure the user owns the report before deletion.
 - **URL Parameters**:
   - `id` (number, required): The ID of the report to delete.
+Must be a positive integer.
 - **Request Payload**: N/A
 - **Response Payload**: N/A
 - **Success Response**: `204 No Content`
 - **Error Responses**:
+  - `400 Bad Request`: Invalid report ID format (e.g., non-numeric, negative, or decimal values).
   - `401 Unauthorized`: User is not authenticated.
-  - `403 Forbidden`: User does not have permission to delete this report.
+  - `403 Forbidden`: User does not have permission to delete this report (report belongs to another user).
   - `404 Not Found`: Report with the given ID does not exist.
+  - `500 Internal Server Error`: Unexpected server error during report deletion.

 ---